minshi123/gitlab/doc/development/fe_guide/graphql.md

 ### Working with pagination

-At GitLab, we use a [Relay-style cursor pagination](https://www.apollographql.com/docs/react/data/pagination/#cursor-based) for our connection types.
+GitLab's GraphQL API uses [Relay-style cursor pagination](https://www.apollographql.com/docs/react/data/pagination/#cursor-based) for connection types.
 This means a "cursor" is used to keep track of where in the data set the next items should be fetched from.

 Every connection type (i.e. `DesignConnection`, `DiscussionConnection` etc) has a field `pageInfo` that contains an information required for pagination: